A Taste of Las Rotas with Isabella – Story + Video

 Get Your Drink On in Las Rotas

 We have a tradition now of stopping at Helios on our way back from Las Rotas.
-It’s our fave spot to get a drink, and sometimes tapas, after a day in the water and sun.
+It’s one of our fave spots to get a drink, and sometimes tapas, after a day in the water and sun.
 The terrace is spectacular, people working there are nice, and the food and drink is good and well-priced.
 When you stop in, let them know we sent you!

 Written by Amalia & Eric